50° 48′ 59.89″ N 001° 13′ 55.66″ W

 Trevarner Guest House (formerly known as Seven Sevens Guest House) is a family run business situated on the Solent coast in the unspoilt and peaceful shore side village of Hill Head, between the historic village of Titchfield and the seaside town of Lee on the Solent.

-Trevarner Guest House has ample on site parking and we also provide free wi-fi.
+Trevarner Guest House has ample on site parking with an EV charging point (a small fee is applicable for EV charging and please book direct to confirm availability).
+We provide free wi-fi.
 All our rooms have flat screen tv’s.
 Each room also has its own tea, coffee and other hot beverage making facilities.

 The guest house is a stone’s throw from the beach and we have spectacular views of the Isle of Wight and the Solent.